Uninstalling Exchange Server 2013 will fail, if the PowerShell MachinePolicy or UserPolicy is set by GPO.

 We are keen to share our experiences to help you to bring your migration activites to a success.
 Ask for a workshop today: firstname.lastname@example.org

 When it comes to monitoring applications, administrators often disagree with system administrators on what to monitor and which thresholds to configure.
 By nature system administrators focus on system-related counters and objects to observe.
 They do not care about application-related monitoring as those information's are out of the scope of their daily work.
 Vice versa, the same is true for application administrators.

 Therefore there is not and will never be a single monitoring solution to combine different interests in the information.
 On the other hand, the business is highly interested in implementing an individual monitoring solution to reduce the overall licensing cost (priority 1), reduce the number of servers required to host monitoring solutions (priority 2) and to eliminate the need for technical training (priority 3).

-System monitoring and application monitoring systems sometimes share an intersecting set of “things” they are able to monitor.
-The fact is that both monitoring approaches have totally different procedures on how to monitor.
+System monitoring and application monitoring systems sometimes share an intersecting set of “things” they can monitor.
+The fact is that both monitoring approaches have different procedures on how to control.

 The following diagram illustrates the system monitoring approach, where a probe connects to a target and queries data using a dedicated protocol supported by the target (e.g., SNMP, WMI, SSH, etc.).

-The solution illustrated uses PRTG which is a network monitoring solution that supports all standard protocols for monitoring.
-It can be enhanced by individual scripts, programs and libraries.
+The solution illustrated uses PRTG, which is a network monitoring solution that supports all standard protocols for monitoring.
+You can enhance the monitoring capabilities with individual scripts, programs, and libraries.
 You can find a link to PRTG at the end of this post.